-- Connection: to make that happen, our first step was creating a connection from the sales pipeline to the onboarding pipe.
+1. Connection: The first step is creating a connection from the sales pipeline to the onboarding pipe.
 Without the connection, our automation won't work at all.

-2. Event: Then, we've followed the steps to get to the new automation screen.
+2. Event: Access the new automation screen to create the rule.
 The event we've selected is 'when a card is moved,' in pipe 'sales pipeline' to phase 'won.'

 We didn't add any conditions because in this case, they weren't necessary.

-3. Action: The action we selected was 'create a new connected card' in pipe 'basic customer onboarding.'
+3. Action: The action is 'create a new connected card' in pipe 'basic customer onboarding.'
 After we select the pipe, we need to match the fields in the origin pipe (sales pipeline) to the ones in the start form of our destination pipe (basic customer onboarding).
 It's very important that we pay close attention to some details: